 Steam pasteurization is non-toxic and does not kill the nut.
 It's done with a short burst of steam that sanitizes the surface of the nut only.
 Steam pasteurized almonds will sprout, so they are still alive.
 Look for the words steam pasteurized somewhere on the package.
 If nothing is listed, call the producer and ask.

 The other method using Propylene Oxide (PPO) gas is industry standard because it is cheaper.
 PPO gas is classified by the U.S. Environmental Protection Agency (EPA) as a probable human carcinogen.
 Not too appetizing or healthy for your family.
-Here are the almonds I buy.
+Here are the almonds I buy off Amazon or at Costco.
+Plus I buy only organic.

 📖 Recipe